(Currently editing this story; March 2022)

 ”I’ll be there as soon as I can baby, don’t let the snake get him, miss you too ;)” Joni read the message and smiled, feeling better already.
 He decided to get the others and join Eva and Dima in front of the stage, as weird as it felt for him to watch Kasper play.
 But perhaps that evening, he could also apologize to him for being silly as a teenager and not considering his own faults?
 Perhaps, if the opportunity would present itself; Joni decided.

-A/N: Please review , either on shout box or the questbook where the review link leads to 🙂
+A/N: Please review , either on the guestbook or the bottom of this page 🙂

 Web published: October 7th, 2012.